-Your Company has grown with a talent base of 10,691 employees as of March 31, 2021as against 9,358 employees as of March 31, 2020.
-The Company has a well-defined process of recruiting employees after rigorous screening of their capabilities as assessed by the organisation for the requirements of the new dynamic ecosystem of the country.
-Your Company has a merit-oriented culture where performance appraisal is conducted on an annual basis for all employees through a rigorous process.
+The Company has grown with a Talent base of 12,086 employees as of March 31, 2022, as against 10,691 employees as of March 31, 2021.
+The Company has a well-defined process of recruiting employees after rigorous screening of their capabilities and aligned to the dynamic market environment.
+The Company has a merit-oriented culture where performance appraisal is conducted on an annual basis for all employees through a rigorous process.
 Employees are allocated ratings based on the performance and such performance ratings are linked with employees' rewards and compensation.
-In general, the work environment in the organisation continued to be vibrant during the year.
+In general, the work environment in the organization continued to be vibrant during the year.

-Since the company is not listed in any of the stock exchanges both in India and abroad, the provisions of Section 197(12) of the Companies Act, 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is not applicable to your Company.
+Since the Company is not listed in any of the stock exchanges both in India and abroad, the provisions of Section 197(12) of the Companies Act, 2013 (the Act) read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is not applicable to the Company.